mmuller88/mmblog/content/newsletter-21/index.md

 - <https://dev.to/mmuller88>
 - <https://martinmueller.dev>

-## Title

-LINK

-...

-Thanks a lot to the author []()

 ## New AWS Config Rules - LambdaLess and rusty

 <https://dev.to/aws-builders/new-aws-config-rules-lambdaless-and-rusty-hbe>

-Exciting article from my German fellaw Gernot Glawe.
-He describes how to add more easy add custom AWS Config rules with Lambda.
-I didn't worked much with AWS Config but this article made me excited to do so :).
+Exciting article from my German fellow Gernot Glawe.
+He describes how to add more easily add custom AWS Config rules with Lambda.
+I didn't work much with AWS Config but this article made me excited to do so :).

 Thanks a lot to the author [Gernot Glawe](https://dev.to/megaproaktiv)